Kalervo Kurkiala: Second World War

 Kurkiala participated in the Winter War (November 1939 – March 1940) against the Soviet Union as pastor to the 15th Infantry Regiment, which took part in military operations in Summa.

 When fighting broke out again with the Continuation War in June 1941, he was appointed pastor to the Army of Karelia, and took part in military action in East Karelia.

-Later in 1941, Kurkiala joined the Finnish Volunteer Battalion of the Waffen-SS as its chaplain, succeeding SS-Untersturmfiihrer Ensio Pihkala, who had died.
+Later in 1941, Kurkiala joined the Finnish Volunteer Battalion of the Waffen-SS as its chaplain, succeeding SS-Untersturmfuhrer Ensio Pihkala, who had died.

-This was an unusual appointment, since the SS ideology was decidedly anti-Christian.

 As a former infantryman Kurkiala was well-suited to the job.

 Fluent in German, he was designated a "liaison officer" with the rank of SS-Hauptsturmfuhrer.

 Later he became Obersturmbannführer (equivalent to lieutenant colonel).

 The volunteer battalion had 834 soldiers, and was attached to the Nordland SS regiment.

 In December 1941 the Finns fought around the Mius River in the southwest of Russia, and in 1942 fought in the Caucasus.
 The battalion stayed intact during the subsequent westward retreat, and in May 1943 was sent to Bavaria to recover.
 The battalion then returned to Finland, where it was disbanded.

 Kurkiala made a speech to the battalion on 2 June 1943 in which he accused the Prime Minister, Edwin Linkomies, of failing to provide support.

 He was chairman of the SS Brothers in Arms Association from 1943 to 1944.